nhayward/revpit/user/pages/01.home/default.md

 **Revise & Resub (#RevPit)** is a Twitter writing community co-founded in 2017 by a group of editors.
 It supports authors by offering editing-focused chats and mini-events throughout the year as well as an annual contest wherein querying authors can win feedback and edits on their **full manuscripts** from professional editors, ensuring their works are polished and ready for agent inboxes.

-The #RevPit 2020 Annual Contest Begins **April 18th**!
+The #RevPit 2021 Annual Contest Begins **April 10th**!
 See the [Annual Contest page](http://reviseresub.com/annual-contest) for more details.
-Visit our [Mini-Events page](http://reviseresub.com/mini-events) for updates on workshops, chats, mini-contests, and more!
+Visit our [Mini-Events page](http://reviseresub.com/mini-events) for updates on chats, mini-contests, and more!

 The #RevPit editors have created a Reedsy Learning course on practical tips for revising your novel.
 Learn more and sign up [here](https://blog.reedsy.com/learning/courses/writing/novel-revision-practical-tips-rewrites?target=_blank).